dtdpro/plg_mget/README.rst

 Content - MGet
 =============

-This plugin will ouput the current user information or guest or 0 for user id if not logged in.
+This plugin will output the current user information or guest or 0 for user id if not logged in.
+Works in content only.

 Compatiable with Joomla 1.5/1.6